Jackson Hole Community School

 JHCS students are required to read one book and to write one essay over the summer.
-Juniors are required to watch one film in addition to the assigned novel, and their summer reading essay should analyze the novel or a shared theme found in both works (the book and the film).
 Summer reading is assigned by grade level (see below).
-We encourage students to explore some of the suggested reads found on the back of this page, too.
+We encourage students to explore some of the suggested reads (recommendations and reviews made by our school’s DEI Club!) found on the back of this page, too.
 For the essay, each student needs to follow the directions outlined below.
 Any questions you have regarding summer reading and the required essay should be directed to Dave Baczko at [email protected].
 Happy summer!

 9th Grade: To Kill A Mockingbird by Harper Lee

 11th Grade Novel: Go Tell it on the Mountain by James Baldwin

 12th Grade: Killers of the Flower Moon by David Grann

 Suggested Reading—These lists include works that the English and History Departments at JHCS recommend as worthwhile reads for our students at each grade level.